WaliuAdeniji/file-search-script/README.md

-This is a script that gives an output of matched files that have been modified between two specific dates, start date and end dates.
+This is a script that gives an output of matched files that have been modified between two specific dates, start date and end date.